jcubic/lips/REFERENCE.md

 ```
 (make-promise done? expr)

-Function that creates a promise from an expression.
+Function that creates a promise from an expression that can later be forced.
 ```

 ## make-rectangular